-Additional insight for the Tschuprow's t and Goodman and Kruskal's τ cases is provided by Figures 4 and 5.
-Figure 4 shows plots of the 200 initial values, quasi optima, and global optima for 6×6 cases.
+Additional insight for the Tschuprow's t and Goodman and Kruskal's $\tau$ cases is provided by Figures 4 and 5.
+Figure 4 shows plots of the 200 initial values, quasi optima and global optima for $6 \times 6$ cases.
 Figure 5 plots the 200 deviations against the global optima.

-Looking at Tables VIII-X, we see that the proportion of optima missed by the heuristic is relatively important and tends to increase with the size of the table.
-The proportion is somewhat lower for PRE measures (the τ of Goodman and Kruskal).
-This is probably due to the fact that PRE measures cannot be improved by merging values of the predictor (see Table VII), which means that the groupings are, in this case, almost exclusively made on one (the target) variable.
-Curiously, however, the percentages of missed optima are, for PRE measures, larger in the ordinal case than in the nominal one.
+Looking at Tables 8 to 10, we see that the proportion of optima missed by the heuristic is relatively important and tends to increase with the size of the table.
+The proportion is somewhat lower for PRE measures (the $\tau$ of Goodman and Kruskal).
+This is probably due to the fact that PRE measures cannot be improved by merging values of the predictor (see table 7), which means that the groupings are in this case almost exclusively made on one (the target) variable.
+Curiously however, the percentages of missed optima are, for PRE measures, larger in the ordinal case than in the nominal one.

 This high percentage of missed optima is luckily balanced by the small deviation between the quasi and global optima.
-The mean value of the nonzero deviations is roughly less than half the difference between the initial value of the criterion and the global optimum.
-In the case of stronger initial associations than those generated here with a uniform random distribution, this ratio becomes largely more favorable, that is, smaller.
-The level and dispersion of the nonzero deviations seems to remain stable when the size of the table increases.
+The mean value of the non zero deviations is roughly less than half the difference between the initial value of the criterion and the global optimum.
+In the case of stronger initial associations than those generated here with a uniform random distribution, this ratio becomes largely more favorable, i.e. smaller.
+The level and dispersion of the non zero deviations seems to remain stable when the size of the table increases.
 These deviations tend naturally to be larger when the association measure provides larger values.
 Inversely, the relative deviations take larger values when the association measure tends to zero.

-Finally, let us recall that the τ_b of Kendall takes its values in [-1,1].
+Finally, let us recall that the $\tau_b$ of Kendall takes its values in [-1, 1].
 The deviations may thus exceed the absolute value of the global optimum when the quasi and global optima are of opposite signs.
 This explains why some maximal relative deviations are greater than one.